keikaloustian/investment-calculator/README.md

 https://investallocator.netlify.app/

 ## To-do List
+- [ ] Bug: ticker tape not working
 - [x] Bug: remainder % not updating when asset is removed
 - [x] Bug: remainder % taking on negative value if slider is moved fast or clicked at value greater than remainder
 - [x] Finish AssetCard layout for small screens